 This market research report on the Africa data center market covers market sizing and forecast, market share, industry trends, growth drivers, and vendor analysis.
-The market study includes insights on the segmentation by IT Infrastructure (server, storage, and network), Electrical Infrastructure (UPS, generators, rack power distribution units, transfer switches & switchgears, and other), mechanical Infrastructure (cooling systems, racks, and other mechanical infrastructure), cooling Systems (CRAC & CRAH, chiller units, cooling towers & dry coolers, economizer & evaporative coolers, and other cooling units), cooling Technique (air-based cooling technique and liquid-based cooling technique), general Construction (building development, installation & commissioning services, building design, physical security, DCIM), tier standards (Tier I & II, Tier III, and Tier IV), and geography (South Africa, Nigeria, Kenya, and Other African Countries).
+The market study includes insights on the segmentation by IT Infrastructure (server, storage, and network), Electrical Infrastructure (UPS, generators, rack power distribution units, transfer switches & switchgears, and other), mechanical Infrastructure (cooling systems, racks, and other mechanical infrastructure), cooling systems (CRAC & CRAH, chiller units, cooling towers & dry coolers, economizer & evaporative coolers, and other cooling units), cooling technique (air-based cooling technique and liquid-based cooling technique), general Construction (building development, installation & commissioning services, building design, physical security, DCIM), tier standards (Tier I & II, Tier III, and Tier IV), and geography (South Africa, Nigeria, Kenya, and Other African Countries).

 The procurement of renewable energy sources is expected to drive the demand for renewable energy infrastructure in the Africa data center market

 The concept of developing smart cities in Africa is likely to increase the demand for on-premise modular data center solutions in Africa.
 The Transform Africa Summit unveils the Smart Cities' Blueprint, which showcases the commitment of countries such as Rwanda, Nigeria, Ghana, and Ethiopia to develop and build smart cities.
-Huawei, a Chinese Telecom provider, along with Kenya government, has commenced a smart city initiative in Kenya, which will bring modular data centers in various location across the city.
+Huawei, a Chinese Telecom provider, along with Kenya government, has commenced a smart city initiative in Kenya, which will bring modular facilities in various locations across the city.
 Hence, these initiatives in the African continent are expected to drive the data center infrastructure market.

 The emergence of converged infrastructure and hyperconverged platforms has increased scalability in business operations.
-The increasing popularity of concepts such as software-defined data centers, virtualization, and cloud computing is a significant driver for the adoption of hyperconverged data centers.
+The increasing popularity of concepts such as software-defined data center, virtualization, and cloud computing is a significant driver for the adoption of hyperconverged facilities.
 Hence, the adoption of converged and hyperconverged infrastructure platforms will witness an increase as they are easy to manage and require minimal expertise.
 The Africa data center market is expected to grow at a CAGR of over 13% during the period 2018−2024.
 The research report also offers market share analysis in terms of area(sq.ft), power capacity(MW) during the forecast period.

 This research report includes detailed market segmentation by IT infrastructure, electrical infrastructure, mechanical infrastructure, general construction, tier standards, and geography.